 Incidentally, the baths were originally intended to be the setting for the vicious knife fight in David Cronenberg’s Eastern Promises – though practical problems meant that the scene was eventually shot on a studio set.

 At weekends, the rival tribes fled south from London to the Coast Mods on their scooters, Rockers on motorbikes.
 In the faded seaside town of Brighton, the rival gangs congregate by the Brighton Pier (formerly Palace Pier).

 East along the seafront, the Mods meet for breakfast at the now gone Waterfront Cafe on Madeira Drive.
 Opposite the pier entrance you can see the exterior of the ballroom in which the Mods enjoy a raucous evening, which is now the Brighton Sealife Centre.

 So if you're going to Brighton to check out the interior, you're in for a disappointment.
 The dance hall, where Jimmy upstages Ace (Sting) by leaping from the balcony, is in Southgate, north London.
 It used to be the Royalty Ballroom, bit is now The LA Fitness, Winchmore Hill Road, at the end of Dennis Parade opposite Southgate tube station.

 While the rioters get hemmed in by the law, Jimmy finally manages a quickie with Steph in the narrow alley by number 11, leading to Little East Street.

-Back in London, in the streets north of Uxbridge Road, Shepherd’s Bush, is the Wormholt Estate where, on Gravesend Road at Sawley Road, Jimmy’s scooter gets “killed” in a collision with a post office van.
+At the junction with Sawley Road, Jimmy’s scooter gets “killed” in a collision with a post office van.

 With his beloved scooter is trashed, Jimmy catches the train to Brighton from Paddington Station – though no trains run to the south coast from here (Brighton trains leave from Victoria).